 DON’T approach other boats that are with whales

 without contacting them on the radio first.
-Boat Captains work very hard to get their guests the best encounters possible and spend time working with the whales to build trust and getting them to relax.
+Boat Captains work very hard to get their guests the best encounters possible and spend time working with the whales to build trust and get them to relax.
 Other boats approaching without communicating effectively can be very frustrating!

 DO share any videos and photos

-About our guest authors: Katharine Hart is a Marine Biologist and Eco tour Coordinator at Deep Blue Charters on Grand Turk, Turks and Caicos.
+About our guest author: Katharine Hart is a Marine Biologist and Eco tour Coordinator at Deep Blue Charters on Grand Turk, Turks and Caicos.
 Cathy Bacon is a marine mammal biologist and manages the Turks and Caicos Humpback Whale catalogue curated by The Marine and Coastal Ecology Research Centre.